lqhuang/blog/notes/2024-01-16-numpy-2-is-coming.md

   - news
 ---

-I read a article on Python Speed about the upcoming NumPy 2.0 release.
+Python Speed posts an article[^pythonspeed-for-np2] about the upcoming NumPy 2.0 release.
 It shows the new features and changes that are coming in the next major release of NumPy.
-The article[^pythonspeed-for-np2] and offical migration guide[^np2migration][^np2changelog] is a good start if you are a library developer with NumPy or using NumPy in your projects.

-Then I just realized that the NumPy 2.0 is coming.
+Then I realize that the NumPy 2.0 is almost here.
 I'm excited to see that.

+The article and offical migration guide[^np2migration][^np2changelog] is a good start if you are a library developer with NumPy or using NumPy in your projects.

 Check the numpy/numpy issue #24300[^np2status] for the latest updates on the development status and announcements.